 This first newbuild hull was completed by Chinese yard Shanghai Waigaoqiao Shipbuilding (SWS) in December.
 SWS said that the first Fast4Ward hull is expected to become the “reference” FPSO in the international offshore equipment market.

 “The hull’s arrival represents a significant milestone on the path to delivering the company’s first standardised FPSO,” SBM said.
+Check out a video of the arrival here:

 The hull was completed in less than two years from first steel cut in March 2018.